LPGhatguy/textbox/README.md

 # Textbox
 [![Travis CI Build Status](https://api.travis-ci.org/LPGhatguy/textbox.svg?branch=master)](https://travis-ci.org/LPGhatguy/textbox)

 Textbox is a library used to manage text box state.
-It is meant to be used as the input manager for any Lua UI toolkit.
+It is meant to be used as the input manager for any LÖVE UI widget or toolkit.

 Textbox is based around the lifecycle of `InputContext` objects.
 One `InputContext` object is intended to map to one text input field.
 While the input has focus, you should call the `textinput` and `keypressed` methods on the `InputContext` object when appropriate.
 These correspond to the arguments and semantics of the LÖVE API.

 ## Installation
-Textbox is built to target **LÖVE 0.10.0** and newer, but has no specific dependence on it.
+Textbox requires **LÖVE 0.10.0** or newer.

 Put the `textbox` folder into your project and require it.